gianpaj/cartrawler.github.io/_collections/_ondemand_ios/3_Project_configuration.md

 |LSApplicationQueriesSchemes      |comgooglemaps, careem              |For "view destination" feature, for careem deep link support|
 |CODBuildEnvironment              |Demo                               |Use COD demo/test environment            |

-2. In your application seetings "Capabilities", turn on support for "Maps"
+2. In your application settings "Capabilities", turn on support for "Maps"

 ![Image 3](./images/3.png)